gameclosure/mixpanel/README.md

-# Game Closure DevKit Plugin: MixPanel
+# Game Closure DevKit Plugin: Mixpanel

-This plugin adds advertising support from the [MixPanel service](http://mixpanel.com) for Android and iOS platforms.
+This plugin adds advertising support from the [Mixpanel service](http://mixpanel.com) for Android and iOS platforms.

 ## Usage